karthitect/kda-flink-autoscaling/step-scaling/README.md

 ### Some caveats

 1. When scaling out/in, in this sample we only update the overall parallelism; we don't adjust parallelism/KPU.
 2. When scaling occurs, the KDA app experiences downtime.
-Please take this into consideration, when configuring the step scaling increments.
+Please take this into consideration when configuring the step scaling increments.
 3. Please keep in mind that the throughput of a Flink application is dependent on many factors (complexity of processing, destination throughput, etc...).
 This example assumes a simple relationship between incoming record throughput and scaling for demonstration purposes.